 With lab reports, essays and exams lurking around every corner, the last thing many of us want to do is go home and crack open an extremely long book.
 Who could be blamed?
 You have just spent an entire day memorizing facts and analyzing data.
-Nothing sounds less appealing than cracking open page one of Alexander Dumas’ thousand-paged novel, “The Count of Monte Cristo.”
+Nothing sounds less appealing than opening page one of Alexander Dumas’ thousand-paged novel, “The Count of Monte Cristo.”
 Even for those of us who have spent our lives forming connections with words on paper and imagining ourselves in worlds of fantasy, in the second semester of our junior year, we have decidedly been put into a slump.
 Fortunately, as we reach the final home stretch before days of sleeping till 11:00 a.m., the day in which reading becomes a reward draws steadily closer as well.
 Fortunately, many books are perfect to pull you out of your dismay and remind you that reading is truly a joy.

 “Better than the Movies” by Lynn Painter